 The towns of PENRITH and LIVERPOOL invested in a mechanical and biological waste treatment facility in an effort to cut the cost of sending waste to landfill.
 They treated 134,000 tonnes of waste per year, avoiding 55% being sent to the landfill.
 The advanced waste treatment plant, designed and operated by SUEZ, has increased the recycling of organic waste (15,506 tonnes recovered in 2015) that is used improve the soil and cut the community's costs.
-130 facility in Sydney will process up to 144,000 tonnes of waste per annum.
-Based on waste audit data, it is expected that approximately 50-60% of the waste received will be diverted from landfill.132

 EARTHPOWER TECHNOLOGIES, located in Sydney, is Australia's first food to waste-to-energy facility since 2003.
 The bio-digestion of organic waste material - from industrial, commercial and residential sectors - are converted into methane and nutrient-rich fertiliser.
-Together with AB Muari Yeast, they divert 130 tonnes of waste from landfill, which saves \$9,000 a year.131
+Together with AB Muari Yeast, they divert 130 tonnes of waste from landfill, which saves \$9,000 a year.